In State Summons

 In some case types - most commonly debt collection cases - the plaintiff will serve a Ten Day Summons on the defendant along with the complaint.

 Despite its name, a ten day summons does not mean the defendant has only ten days to file an answer with the court.
-A plaintiff uses this kind of summons if they want to serve the plaintiff before filing a case with the court.
+A plaintiff uses this kind of summons if they want to serve the defendant before filing a case with the court.
 The plaintiff must file the complaint with the court within 10 days after the defendant was served with the summons and complaint.
 If the complaint is not filed within that time, the case is considered to be dismissed and the defendant does not need to file an answer.

 The summons should include contact information for the court.
 The defendant should call the court to find out whether a case has been filed at least 14 days after they were served.